Chaperone Policy

 Training for chaperones

-Members of staff who may be required to undertake a formal chaperone role (this includes health care professionals and non-clinical staff) undergo training in the above guidelines so that they understand the following:
+Members of staff who maybe required to undertake a formal chaperone role (this includes health care professionals and non-clinical staff) undergo training in the above guidelines so that they understand the following:

 • What is meant by the term chaperone